hogklint/tailfin/README.md

  `--no-follow`               | `false`                         | Exit when all logs have been shown.
  `--only-log-lines`          | `false`                         | Print only log lines `--output`, `-o`            | `default`                       | Specify predefined template.
 Currently support: [default, raw, json, extjson, ppextjson]
+ `--since`, `-s`             | `48h0m0s`                       | Return logs newer than a relative duration like 5s, 2m, or 3h.
+The duration is truncated at container start time.
  `--stdin`                   | `false`                         | Parse logs from stdin.
 All Docker related flags are ignored when it is set.
  `--template`                |                                 | Template to use for log lines, leave empty to use --output flag.
  `--template-file`, `-T`     |                                 | Path to template to use for log lines, leave empty to use --output flag.
 It overrides --template option.